Aracari: Taxonomy

 One species, the distinctive saffron toucanet, was formerly placed in the monotypic genus Baillonius, but Renato Kimura and collaborators showed in 2004 that it belongs in the genus Pteroglossus.

-A 2010 molecular phylogenetic study by Swati Patel and collaborators found that the brown-mandibled aracari was nested with the subspecies of the ivory-billed aracari:
+The cladogram below is based on a molecular phylogenetic study by Swati Patel and collaborators that was published in 2010.

 Extant species

-Fourteen species are considered to belong to the genus Pteroglossus:
+Thirteen species are considered to belong to the genus Pteroglossus:

 Former species

 Some authorities, either presently or formerly, recognize additional species or subspecies as species belonging to the genus Pteroglossus including: